Gluten Free Baked Doughnuts

 In a large bowl, whisk the milk, eggs, and vegetable oil together until combined.

-Sift in the flours, sugar and baking powder and whisk again until there are no lumps.
-The consistency would be about the same as pancake batter.
+Pour in the dry mixture and whisk again until there are no lumps.
+The consistency would be about the same as pancake batter, but try not to over mix!

 Pour the mixture into the doughnut moulds.
 This mixture should be enough for 12 medium doughnuts, so if you are using a mould with 6 doughnut holes, split half the batter across the first 6 and leave the rest for a second batch.

-Bake in the oven for about 11 minutes.
+Bake in the oven for about 12-15 minutes.
 The doughnuts should have risen nicely and be a beautiful golden colour.
+If's better to cook these longer than take them out too soon as they might deflate.

 Remove them from the oven and let them cool slightly before turning them out onto a cooling rack.